0xcacti/interpreter/README.md

 in the browser using wasm.

 I used this project to learn rust, and I imagine it isn't the most idiomatic rust code.
-Please feel free to rip into it.
+Please feel free to rip my implementation to shreds.

 ### Instructions